verified-network/verified-sdk/README.md

 const {Provider} = require('@verified-network/verified-sdk');
 const network = 'ropsten' // or any other network of your choice.
-Network/chain id(number) can be used in place of network name, for example: const network = 3 // where number 3 is chain id for ropsten, any other chain id can be used
+Network/chain id(number) can be used in place of network name, for example: const network = 3 // where number 3 is chain id for ropsten, any other chain id can be used.
 //For infura; to get api key and enable networks checout: https://www.infura.io/ const INFURA_API_KEY = 'your infura api key' let walletWithProvider = wallet.setProvider(